 and Art Hub (on you tube).

-Several learning websites are now available for free due to school closings across the country.
+Several learning websites are available for free.
 Please spend some time checking them out.

 Free Sites for Distance Learning

 Wonderopolis: Every day this site shares a new wonder, submitted by kids, and the answer, in an article with a video.

 National Geographic Kids: Games, articles, and videos about animals and nature.

 Typing Club: Use your time at home to learn keyboarding skills!